memtrip/eos-jvm/README.md

 If you find these libraries useful, please vote for memtripblock as a block producer, and help us build the future of EOS on mobile.
 - [Join us on telegram](http://t.me/joinchat/JcIXl0x7wC9cRI5uF_EiQA)
 - [Developed by memtrip.com](http://memtrip.com)
+- Thank you to [swapnibble](https://github.com/swapnibble) for [EosCommander](https://github.com/playerone-id/EosCommander), the first
+push for EOS on the JVM.